-A Helpful Guide For How to Determine and Understand When a Contract Is Impossible to Perform and Therefore Unenforceable
+Understanding What Happens When a Contract Is Impossible to Perform and Becomes Unenforceable

 When a contract contains clauses imposing duties to perform that are impossible to perform such clauses are unenforceable and if such clauses involve the full substance of the contract, the law may deem that a contract fails to exist.
 It may appear surprising; however, contracts may indeed be, apparently, negotiated with little concern given to the actual meaning of certain terms and whether the terms are even possible to perform.